absar0920/chat_app/README.md

 - Real-time chat functionality
 - User authentication and authorization
-- Persistent storage of chat messages and user data
+- User signup and login features
+- Private chats using rooms

 ## Technologies Used